5 CRO Mistakes

 Test.
 Test.
 Test!

 There’s a mantra in CRO: “Always be testing!”
-Unless it’s a pivotal service issue, off brand or could be misleading to customers, you will learn more in test than debating the small details of the variant page or trying to be perfect.
+Unless it’s a pivotal service issue, off-brand or could be misleading to customers, you will learn more in test than debating the small details of the variant page or trying to be perfect.
 Tests can be used to both prove and disprove a concept, so long as you approach radical test changes in a considered way – for example limiting the amount of traffic in test – you can learn a lot.
-This also links in with another common error, the team you work with missing the value of test.
-Amazon still tests their site every day; we achieved an extra £55,000 for one client when we completed two tests of their home page – understanding the value of test is paramount.
+This also links in with another common error, the team you work with missing the value of the test.
+Amazon still tests their site every day; we achieved an extra £55,000 for one client when we completed two tests of their home page – understanding the value of the test is paramount.

 - Only using the data and insights for CRO

-The research and insights you gain through a thorough and detailed CRO analysis, can have far reaching implications for many different digital disciplines i.e. persona analysis can inform targeting through emails and AdWords, competitor reviews can inform extra landing pages and keyword targeting for SEO, the insights you gain from usability tests and understanding customer pain points can inform your business strategy.
+The research and insights you gain through a thorough and detailed CRO analysis can have far-reaching implications for many different digital disciplines i.e. persona analysis can inform targeting through emails and AdWords, competitor reviews can inform extra landing pages and keyword targeting for SEO, the insights you gain from usability tests and understanding customer pain points can inform your business strategy.
 Limiting the knowledge and information to only apply it to the test isn’t extracting the maximum amount of benefit from it and misses out on further application.